 What is the treatment of tearing in adults?

 For dry eyes, there is a procedure that can permanently close the tear drains.
 Tear duct surgery can vary from office procedures to widen or open or close the punch or opening, to nasal probing, or intranasal surgeries such as DCR (dacryocystorhinostomy) or CDCR with Jones tube to open a blocked tear duct.
 All of these procedures are typically outpatient procedures performed usually under general anesthesia and last about an hour.
 Patients are often asked to stop blood thinners for 2 weeks before surgery to avoid the risks of bleeding.
 For blocked tear ducts in adults, nasolacrimal duct obstruction often requires a procedure called dacryocystorhinostomy, or DCR, which creates an opening from the tear duct into the nose.
-Dr. Amato is one of few surgeons in Austin to offer endoscopic, or no scar DCR (dacryocystorhinostomy) whereby the tear duct blockage is opened from the nasal side, and a stent is placed temporarily in the tear drain system until healing occurs.
+Eyelid & Facial Plastic Surgery Associates are one of the few in Austin to offer endoscopic, or no scar DCR (dacryocystorhinostomy) whereby the tear duct blockage is opened from the nasal side, and a stent is placed temporarily in the tear drain system until healing occurs.
 This stent is easily removed in the office.
 If there is a recurrent blockage or if the tear duct is too damaged, a Jones tube can be offered, which is an artificial tear duct implant.

 Ready to book your procedure?